SciML/JumpProcesses.jl/docs/src/tutorials/jump_diffusion.md

 Pkg.add("DifferentialEquations")
 Pkg.add("Plots")
 ```
-DifferentialEquations.jl will install DiffEqJump, along with the needed ODE and
+DifferentialEquations.jl will install JumpProcesses, along with the needed ODE and
 SDE solvers.

 We then load these packages, and set some plotting defaults, as